emad-elsaid/gitmq/README.md

 system call, or use libgit to manipulate the repository for you, or even a small server application that communicate over a socket, or a repo service that communicate over even HTTP, there are so many ways to implement that concept.

+The current repository is an implementation of this concept in Ruby.

 # Installation